Ganeshguru5/Exterva-Docs/privacy-policy.md

 ### 7. Contact Us

-If you have any questions about this Privacy Policy, please contact us at [your email address].
+If you have any questions about this Privacy Policy, please contact us at [ganeshguru8681@gmail.com].

 **Last Updated**: August 10, 2024